zama-ai/fhevm/docs/developer/contribute.md

 Becoming an approved contributor involves signing our Contributor License Agreement (CLA)).
 Only approved contributors can send pull requests, so please make sure to get in touch before you do!

-## Bounty Program
+## Zama Bounty Program

-Contribute and earn rewards:
+Solve challenges and earn rewards:

 - [bounty-program](https://github.com/zama-ai/bounty-program) - Zama's FHE Bounty Program